jarusll/the-logs/index.md

 I want an emacs package which'll list out all the packages, functions, classes and let me browse through just like any smalltalk implementation.

 I skimmed through fusion nodes.
 It seems like I can use frequently used effects as nodes.
 I'll look into it soon.

+Added base `fragments`.
+This will work for now.
+Since I have fragments up and running now would be a good time to look for a good git android app.
+Fragments can be anything which doesn't belong in diary or worth calling a good piece, its like youtube shorts or a 1 man twitter.

+Calling it a day, Night friend

 # 2022-04-04